UI Browser vs. Apple's Accessibility Inspector

 Long Answer: Here are several features that are unique to UI Browser.

 - Browse any application's user interface in UI Browser's browser view without switching to the target application and without navigating its actual user interface on the screen.

-- View the selected element's name and AppleScript index number as part of a simplified outline of the target application's containment hierarchy.
+- View the selected element's AppleScript name and index number as part of a simplified outline of the target application's containment hierarchy.

-- Send keystrokes with virtual modifier keys, for example, to execute the target application's menu items using keyboard shortcuts (and optionally receive real-time notifications when they take effect).
+- Send keystrokes with virtual modifier keys, for example, to execute the target application's menu items using keyboard shortcuts, and optionally receive real-time notifications when they take effect.

 - Use any of UI Browser's windows either as globally floating palettes so they are always available while working with a target application, or as normal windows so that nothing in the target application is hidden when it's brought to the front.
-Switch between the floating and normal states on the fly by clicking a button!
+Switch between the floating and normal states on the fly by clicking a button.

 - View and print a formatted report listing the selected element's path and all of its actions, attributes, and notifications at once to help you write more complicated scripts.

 This page was first published by PFiddlesoft on May 25, 2010.
-Last updated June 4, 2010.
+Last updated September 20, 2016.

-Copyright © 2003-2010 Bill Cheeseman.
+Copyright © 2003-2016 Bill Cheeseman.
 Used by permission.
 All Rights Reserved.

 PFiddlesoft, PFiddle Software, Pfiddle, Pfiddles, and the PFiddlesoft logo are trademarks of PreForm Assistive Technologies, LLC.